frto027/HeartBeatLanClientBSQuest/README.md

 > [!NOTE]
 > **PULSOID WITH PULSOID SERVER ONLY**
 > You can also edit your mod config file directly to skip this step.
 Your game is directly connected to pulsoid server, nothing will be forwarded.

-## OSC as the heart data source

-Use your favorite heart rate OSC senders, send to the port 9000 for your quest device.**If your sender program is not supported by this mod, please [let me know](https://github.com/frto027/HeartBeatLanClientBSQuest/issues).**

-After you change the data source to OSC in the setthings menu, the port will be show in the menu, and can edit manually via config file if you need.

 # Default UI and DIY